 Learn how HubSpot leverages events to solidify their position as one of the top inbound marketing software companies in the world in this interview with an events expert from the HubSpot team.

-HubSpot is one of the world’s largest inbound marketing software companies.
-Their suite of marketing automation tools helps companies attract visitors, convert leads, and close customers.
-In addition to hosting the annual INBOUND industry event, HubSpot also holds regional events for customer engagement and sales acceleration.
+HubSpot's suite of marketing automation tools helps companies attract visitors, convert leads, and close customers.
+In addition to hosting an annual industry event, HubSpot also holds regional events for customer engagement and sales acceleration.

 As the Event Marketing Manager of HubSpot Asia Pacific, Roberta Ocampo strategizes HubSpot events in a number of countries, including Australia, Singapore and China, including Growth with HubSpot Sydney.
 In this brief interview, Roberta (Bertie) shares a number of valuable tips.

 Access the full interview and additional resources in the Live Event Lead Generation Guide.
 Click the button below to get your personal copy!

 Bizzabo: Why do you think live events are useful for generating leads and accelerating the sales cycle?

 Bertie: Live events are a useful way to generate leads and helps accelerate the sales cycle because they are a great way to create face time with prospects.
 Our sales reps are on the phone day-in and day-out, and we feel events are a nice way to put a human touch to our sales process.

 “Live events also do the job of a blog post, eBook or webinar but have a 10x impact.”

 They’re a great way to educate prospects, and those that go to an event close way faster than the online-only sales cycle.